-Through the English curriculum at Angsana Primary School, students should:
+We aim to do the following through the English curriculum at Angsana Primary School:

 - Develop the love for the English Language in pupils

-- Develop effective and confident communicators of English
+- Develop our pupils into effective and confident communicators of English

 Reading and Viewing